ortelius/dev-env-setup/README.md

 ```
 terraform plan
 ```
-- Open the videos in a new tab
+- Open videos in a new tab

 <a href="https://asciinema.org/a/6VyaISagE33JoHMif8HmWiQ10" target="_blank"><img src="https://asciinema.org/a/6VyaISagE33JoHMif8HmWiQ10.svg" /></a>